An Internship with an institution abroad

 - Applicants for the Internship must submit their offer letter from the foreign institution along with the completed application form

-- Candidates that have been shortlisted for the Internship opportunity will be called for an interview in Mumbai.
+- Candidates that have been shortlisted for the Internship opportunity will have to attend an interview, either in-person or online.
 Details of which will be communicated.

 - The small grantees will be selected based on their project proposal only; no interviews will be conducted.